aroceu/aroceu.github.io/code.md

 # specific use cases

-For top page padding in Firefox (remove):
+For removing top page padding in Firefox:

 <textarea>
   *{